liquidinstruments/moku-examples/docs/mnn/linnmodel-class/linnmodel.md

 )
 ```

 Generates model predictions for given inputs, with optional scaling based on training settings.
+Must be called after the model has been `fit`.

 ### Parameters
 - **inputs:** The input data to be run through the model.
-- **scale:** Whether the data should be scaled at the input.
-Scaling will ensure the model inputs are scaled as set in set_training_data and `scale = None` will scale data if trained with scaling.
+- **scale:** Whether the data should be scaled at the input to match the training data.
+Passing `None` (the default) will scale the data for prediction if and only if the training data was also scaled.
-- **unscale_output:** Whether the data should be unscaled at the output.
-Unscaling will ensure the model outputs are scaled as set in set_training_data and `unscale = None` will unscale data if trained with unscaling.
+- **unscale_output:** Whether the data should be unscaled at the output to match the training data.
+Passing `None` (the default) will scale the prediction results if and only if the training results were also
 - **keras_kwargs:** parameters to be passed to thhe keras predict function if needed.

 ### Returns